Skidamek/AutoModpack/README.md

 # Auto update and download modpacks!
 Simply...

-Mod is begin very early stage of development
+Mod is at a very early stage of development